adriandleon/kmp-template-shared-ui/docs/SUPABASE_INTEGRATION.md

 To get the secret keys, first we look in `local.properties` variables, if the variable if not present then we look in the system environment variables.

-Add this function at the end of the shared module `build.gradle.kts` file:
+Add this function at the end of the composeApp module `build.gradle.kts` file:

 ```kotlin
 fun getSecret(key: String): String {